 2. Pharmaceutical Reference App- Paper-based manuals change daily as new studies are published, which means that they must be updated regularly.
 Having to consult these reference books for information can be a real pain, especially if you are in the middle of a meeting far away from medical resources.

 Consult any medical reference book in digital format anytime, anywhere using your smartphone or tablet.
 The content can be instantly updated as new information becomes available.

 Apps like these can save time and give you the potential to invest it elsewhere, stand out from competitors, and stay at the top of the industry.

 3. Training and Assessment App- It is no secret that training is extremely important.
-Pharma companies pay heavy emphasis on the training of its MR’s so that their conversation with the physicians they meet are at par.
+Pharma companies pay heavy emphasis on the training of their MR’s so that their conversation with the physicians they meet is at par.
 Given the fast-paced pharma industry, spending valuable time training new employees is a key part.

 6. Discussion Forums App- In order to interact with doctors, clients, employees of the company, and other people who are into the same profession, Pharmaceutical firms may create discussion forums apps where they can interact and exchange information to help each other.
 Pharmaceutical Companies can segment users in the discussion forums and can send them updates about new product launches and acquiring reviews on various products and others.

 7. Locate Healthcare Facility App- A lot of time of the pharmaceutical individuals is wasted in finding or locating healthcare facilities, clinics, and hospitals.
 An App dedicated to maintaining a register of all healthcare facilities with their location will help pharma individuals to save time for locating healthcare facilities when going for a meeting with doctors.